-This heater will give many years of reliable service if used and maintained properly.
+This insert will give many years of reliable service if used and maintained properly.
 Internal components of the firebox such as firebricks or refractory panels, baffle and air tubes will wear over time.
-Defective parts should always be replaced with original parts see "Appendix 11: Exploded Diagram and Parts List".
-To avoid premature deterioration, follow the lighting and reloading procedures in section "5.
-Burning Wood Efficiently" and also avoid letting the heater run with the air intake fully open for entire burn cycles.
+Defective parts should always be replaced with original parts.
+See "Appendix 7.
+Exploded Diagram and Parts List".

+To avoid premature deterioration of the insert follow the lighting and reloading procedures in "5.
+Burning Wood Efficiently" and also avoid letting the insert run with the air intake fully open for entire burn cycles.